ETSTribology/PolyFEMBlenderPlugin/README.md

 ### Exporting Physics

 1. **Set Export Options**:
-   - In the **Physics** panel, set the output directory, JSON filename, and choose the desired export format (STL, MSH).
+   - In the **PolyFem** panel, set the output directory, JSON filename, and choose the desired export format (STL, MSH).

 2. **Select Objects** (Optional):
    - If you want to export only specific objects, select them in the viewport and enable **Export Selected Only**.

 3. **Export to JSON**:
-   - Click **Export Physics to JSON** to generate a JSON file containing the object's physics constraints and other properties.
+   - Click **Create PolyFEM JSON** to generate a JSON file containing the object's physics constraints and other properties.

 ---

 ## Known Issues

-- **Output Directory**: If the output directory is not specified, the **Export Physics to JSON** button may crash Blender.
-Ensure the output directory is set before exporting.

 ---